Libre-TrainSim/Libre-TrainSim/Documentation/LibreTrainSim_Trains.md

 - **Wagon Distance**: The distance between the wagons.
 Unit: meter
 - **Camera Factor**: Describes, how strong the camera in the cabin moves when accelerating or braking.

+## Adding cameras
+Apart from cabin view, outer view and free camera, each train can define a custom set of additional cameras.

+To define a custom camera (eg: passenger view, onboard camera of any kind), simply add your camera to the train scene.
+Hint: camera is relative to parent so if you want a passenger camera on third wagon, make sure the camera is a child of the third wagon.

+To make the camera accessible two more steps are needed:
+- add the camera to the node group `PlayerCameras`.
+Without this, you won't be able to use it
+- now attach the `Camera.gd` script to the camera node

+The script exports two variables that you can configure on the node:
+- **fixed**: if a camera is fixed, its origin cannot change.
+Otherwise pushing `WASD` buttons will make it move around, still anchored to the parent
+- **accel**: if a camera has `accel` enabled, it will slightly move (just like cambin camera) when the train accelerates or breaks.

+Cameras can now be activated by using keys from `3` to `8`.

 ## Technical Background:
 The whole train will be loaded in the world while spawing.
 If it is a NPC, then such nodes as Camera, HUD, and the Cabin are removed.
 The Train has two main parts: